beam-community/sheriff/README.md

 ## Current User

-Sheriff defaults to looking in `Plug.Conn.private` for `:current_user`, but this may not be compatible with all appliaction so we can configure the key:
+Sheriff defaults to looking in `Plug.Conn.private` for `:current_user`, but this may not be compatible with all applications so we can configure the key:

 ```elixir
 config :sheriff, Sheriff,